AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!NOTE]
 >
->You can create a custom AEM chart control that displays data located in the AEM JCR.
-For information, see [Displaying Adobe Experience Manager Data in a Chart](https://helpx.adobe.com/experience-manager/using/displaying-experience-manager-data-chart.html).
+>You can create a custom AEM chart control that displays data in the AEM JCR.
+For information, see [Displaying Adobe Experience Manager Data in a Chart](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html?lang=en).

 ### Content Fragment {#content-fragment}

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Content Fragment Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/content-fragment-component.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Content Fragment Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/content-fragment-component.html) instead.

 [Content fragments](/help/sites-authoring/content-fragments.md) are created and managed as page-independent assets.
 You can then use these fragments, and their variations, when authoring your content pages.